-Yes, the DrPH program requires the GRE as part of its admissions requirements.
-Please contact the DrPH program for guidance on the GRE via email at jhsph-drph [at] jhu.edu (BSPH-DRPH[at]jhu[dot]edu).
+The DrPH program no longer requires the GRE as part of its admissions requirements.
+Please contact the DrPH program with any admissions related questions via email at BSPH-DRPH [at] jhu.edu (BSPH-DRPH[at]jhu[dot]edu).

 What are acceptable quantitative and verbal GRE scores for the DrPH program?

-Please contact the DrPH program for guidance about GRE scores and other admissions questions via email at jhsph-drph [at] jhu.edu (BSPH-DRPH[at]jhu[dot]edu).
+Please contact the DrPH program for guidance about GRE scores and other admissions questions via email at BSPH-DRPH [at] jhu.edu (BSPH-DRPH[at]jhu[dot]edu).